Pepperoni pizza stuffed peppers are a hit with the whole family and can be on the table in about an hour!

 I remember having a crab stuffed pepper at my grandparents house that I loved.
 I was probably 5 or 6 at the time.
 After that, I would always insist that I liked stuffed peppers, but whenever I had one I would be disappointed – they were always heavy and meaty and the pepper itself didn’t seem to make sense flavor-wise.
-But I finally found another stuffed pepper that I like.
-This pepper isn’t like those other ones: the bulk of the filling is orzo, which is mixed with pasta sauce, cheese, and your favorite pizza toppings.
-Its not nearly as dense as traditional stuffed pepper, and using fresh ingredients keeps the flavors light.
+But I finally found another stuffed pepper that I like: pepperoni pizza stuffed peppers!
+This pepper isn’t like those other ones.
+The bulk of the filling is orzo, which is mixed with pasta sauce, cheese, and your favorite pizza toppings.
+They’re not nearly as dense as traditional stuffed peppers, and using fresh ingredients keeps the flavors light.

 I really like peppers as a pizza topping, so the pepper itself actually compliments the flavor of the stuffing.
 One of my favorite topping combinations is pepperoni and peppers, so I decided to go with that theme this time.
-I think it would also be great with sausage, mushrooms, and sauteed onions in the filling.
-I think I’ll try that next time.
+They’re also great with sausage, mushrooms, and sauteed onions in the filling.
 Really, you can use whatever you typically like on your pizza – just keep the meat to about 1/4 of the volume of the filling or less so you don’t end up with a heavy, greasy pepper.

 - 6 red or green bell peppers

 - 1 tablespoon olive oil

 - ¾ cup